Skip to content

 OK

-Since sinker.json does not support comments, we can add an info field in the JSON to serve as a memo, achieving the effect of commenting:
+Since sinker.json does not support comments, we can add an info field to the JSON as a memo to achieve the effect of a comment:

 {